ebkarl/cs101-course/week 04/project04.md

 - Thonny on your computer.
 - Online sites such as https://www.pythonanywhere.com/ or https://www.trinket.io/.
 You are able to create free accounts on these websites.
 - You are free to write your project in either version 2 or 3 of Python.
+However, I would prefer you write your project using Python 3.
+Just remember what the differences are between version 2 and 3.

 # 1 - Objectives